It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - The Rathaus (the town hall, with the square in front a common venue for major events like the open-air summer film festival) with the Burgtheater national theatre opposite

-- Parlament (Austria’s national parliament building)
+- Parlament (Austria’s newly-renovated national parliament building)

 - The old city walls (what’s left of the great fortifications that protected Vienna in centuries past)